jjohannes/gradle-project-setup-howto/README.md

 > - 🤖 [**Android**](https://github.com/jjohannes/gradle-project-setup-howto/tree/android)
 > - 🍃 [project for **Java** and **Spring Boot**](https://github.com/jjohannes/gradle-project-setup-howto/tree/spring_boot)

-This is following the same patterns as [idiomatic-gradle](https://github.com/jjohannes/idiomatic-gradle) but is closer to a _full_ setup that also takes the aspect of continuously changing dependencies into account.
+This is following similar patterns as [idiomatic-gradle](https://github.com/jjohannes/idiomatic-gradle) but is closer to a _full_ setup that also takes the aspect of continuously changing dependencies into account.

 ## Project Overview